reflectoring/reflectoring.github.io/_posts/2020-11-21-spring-boot-elastic-search.md

 We will now add a user interface to our application to see the product search in action.
 The user interface will have a search input box for searching products on name or description.
 The input box will have a autocomplete feature to show a list of suggestions based on searches done earlier.

-We will create auto-complete suggestions for user's input.
-Then search products on name and description.
-We will build a search service to implement this use case.
-The full-blown application with a UI is available in the [GitHub repo](https://github.com/thombergs/code-examples/tree/master/spring-boot/spring-boot-elasticsearch).
+We will create auto-complete suggestions for user's search input.
+Then search for products on name or description closely matching the search text entered by the user.
+We will build two search services to implement this use case:

-For building this application we will create:

-1. A REST API for search with endpoint "/products"
-2. A REST API for fetching suggestions for autocomplete with endpoint "/suggestions"
-3. A Controller class - [SearchController](https://github.com/thombergs/code-examples/tree/master/spring-boot/spring-boot-elasticsearch/src/main/java/io/pratik/elasticsearch/controllers/SearchController.java) for API endpoints
+- Fetch search suggestions for the auto-complete function
+- Process search for searching products based on user's search query

-4. A Service class - [ProductSearchService](https://github.com/thombergs/code-examples/tree/master/spring-boot/spring-boot-elasticsearch/src/main/java/io/pratik/elasticsearch/services/ProductSearchService.java) containing methods for search and fetching suggestions.
+A Service class - [ProductSearchService](https://github.com/thombergs/code-examples/tree/master/spring-boot/spring-boot-elasticsearch/src/main/java/io/pratik/elasticsearch/services/ProductSearchService.java) containing methods for search and fetching suggestions.

-5. An HTML page [`search.html`](https://github.com/thombergs/code-examples/tree/master/spring-boot/spring-boot-elasticsearch/src/main/resources/templates/search.html) with an input textbox along with some JQuery code to handle the autocomplete and search events, and for invoking the APIs for searching and fetching suggestions for search text.
-We will use [Thymeleaf](https://www.thymeleaf.org/index.html) as the templating engine.
-So we will add a dependency for thymeleaf and save the `search.html` HTML page under the resources/templates folder.
+ The full-blown application with a user interface is available in the [GitHub repo](https://github.com/thombergs/code-examples/tree/master/spring-boot/spring-boot-elasticsearch).

 ### Building the Product Search Index
 The `productindex` is the same index we had used earlier for running the JUnit tests.
 We will first delete the `productindex` with Elasticsearch REST API, so that the `productindex` is created fresh during application startup with products loaded from our sample dataset of 50 fashion-line products: